< Explore all opportunities

 • Students are eligible if they are in grades nine through twelve in any of the fifty states, the District of Columbia, the U.S. territories, or if they are U.S. citizens/lawful permanent residents attending high school overseas.

-• Students in countries outside of the United States are also welcome to submit.
+• Students in countries outside of the United States (grades 9-12) are also welcome to submit.
 Submissions are expected to be written in English and with traditional American spelling.
 For more information on submissions in your country, please contact contest@hir.harvard.edu

 Deadline

-• Spring submission cycle: Late May
+• Spring submission cycle: May 31st

-• Summer submission cycle: Late August
+• Summer submission cycle: August 31st

-• Fall/Winter submission cycle: Early January
+• Fall/Winter submission cycle: January 2nd

 Application or Entry Requirements